European Windows vs North American: A Comprehensive Comparison Guide

 European windows also often meet or exceed stringent energy efficiency standards, such as the Passive House certification, making them an excellent choice for homeowners seeking to reduce their carbon footprint and utility bills.

-American Windows
+North American Windows

-While American window manufacturers have made strides in improving energy efficiency, many still lag behind their European counterparts.
+While North American window manufacturers have made strides in improving energy efficiency, many still lag behind their European counterparts.
 Double-pane windows are the industry standard, with triple-pane options being less common and often more expensive.

-However, it's important to note that some American window companies offer high-performance, energy-efficient products that can rival or even surpass the efficiency of certain European models.
+However, it's important to note that some North American window companies offer high-performance, energy-efficient products that can rival or even surpass the efficiency of certain European models.
 These windows typically incorporate advanced glazing technologies, weather-stripping, and insulation to improve thermal performance.

 3. Security Features